chartmuseum/chart-scanner/README.md

 ```

 ### Note on environment variables
-All command-line options can be specified as environment variables, which are defined by the command-line option, capitalized, with all -'s replaced with _'s.
+All command-line options can be specified as environment variables, which are defined by the command-line option, capitalized, with all `-`'s replaced with `_`'s.

-For example, the env var STORAGE_AMAZON_BUCKET can be used in place of --storage-amazon-bucket.
+For example, the env var `STORAGE_AMAZON_BUCKET` can be used in place of `--storage-amazon-bucket`.

 ## Reporting a Security Issue